Radiotherapy

 Can I wear sun cream?

 Avoid sun exposure and protect the treated area from direct sunlight by covering up with clothing and/or a brimmed hat.
 Continue to protect the treated area from the sun for life, because your skin will be more sensitive.
-Use sunscreen with SPF 50 after treatment has finished.
-Please do not apply sun cream to your treatment area while undergoing radiotherapy.

 Can I drink alcohol?

 We would advise that you reduce alcohol intake throughout radiotherapy treatment.
 Treatment sites can become aggravated by alcohol intake and make side effects worse.
-Please speak to a radiographer if you would like more information.

 Will I still be able to drive?